Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 TRAVEL AND TRANSPORT IN SOUTH AMERICA

-Air travel is reasonably cheap and may be the best way to get around within South America if you are short of time or travelling a long way.
-Buses between cities will always be much cheaper but distances are huge everywhere and in Peru and Bolivia, long bus journeys can be slow and very tiring.
-In Chile, Argentina and Brazil overnight sleeper buses (Salon Cama) are very comfortable and day buses are at least fast and efficient.
+Domestic air travel is reasonably cheap and may be the best way to get around within South America if you are short of time or travelling a long way.
+Buses between cities will always be cheaper but distances are huge everywhere and in Peru Colombia and Bolivia long bus journeys can be slow and very tiring.
+In Chile, Argentina and Brazil the roads are much better.
+Overnight sleeper buses (Salon Cama) are very comfortable and day buses are at least fast and efficient.
+Train services are much slower and only worth doing if you are an incurable railway romantic.

-Most treks and areas featured in this website can be reached easily using public transport.
+Most treks and areas featured on this website can be reached easily using public transport.
 In rural areas this can be forty year-old buses, lorries, minibuses or shared taxis.
-Train services are much slower and only worth doing if you are a railway romantic.
-Particularly good areas to go to if you'll only be using public transport are Ecuador, the Cordillera Blanca and Huayhuash in Peru, parts of the Cordillera Real in Bolivia and the Lake District of Chile.
+Particularly good areas to go to if you'll only be using public transport are the Cordillera Blanca and Huayhuash in Peru, parts of the Cordillera Real in Bolivia and the Lakes District of Chile.
 For details of transport connections and prices use a guide like the Rough Guide series, but remember things change frequently in South America

 SAFETY AND SECURITY

-Only parts of Colombia are really dangerous at the moment and travel to some areas in Colombia is not recommended.
-You should also be careful in parts of Venezuela, Peru, Ecuador and Bolivia where pick pocketing and bag snatching are by far the most common crimes.
-Violence against people is very rare, probably less likely than at home.
-In all areas thieves steal from the easiest targets so stay alert and sober.
+In all areas thieves steal from the easiest targets so stay alert and stay (mostly) sober.
 Don't walk down dark streets at night or through poor suburbs alone and keep valuables such as jewellery and cameras well concealed, or in your hotel safe.
 Be especially alert and very careful in busy public areas such as markets and bus stations and also anywhere there are lots of tourists.
 Never put a bag down in the street.

-HOME CONTACT EXPEDITIONS SKIING GUIDEBOOKS CALENDAR ANDES FAX PHOTOS PEAK LISTS SEARCH LINKS
+HOME CONTACT 6000m PEAKS GUIDEBOOKS LOGISTICS SCHEDULED EXPEDITIONS ANDES FACTS PHOTOS PEAK LISTS